 - The Making of Urban Places

 This module will introduce you to cities and urbanisation, from the very first settlements to contemporary metropolises, using examples from across the world.
 The module focuses on thinking about the role of cities within societies and civilisations throughout history.
-We will look at how various forces shape cities, the outcomes of urbanisation for cities and their populations and how urban governments and planners have sought to respond to the challenges of urbanisation.
-We will explore influential ideas which have changed our thinking about cities and examine some of the major global challenges facing cities today.20 credits
+The first half, on the history of urbanisation and urban settlement, looks at how various forces have shaped cities, and the outcomes of urbanisation for cities and their populations.
+The second half, on contemporary global urbanisation challenges, examines some of the major global challenges facing cities today.
+Throughout, we will explore influential ideas which have changed our thinking about cities, and look at how urban governments and planners have sought to respond to the challenges of urbanisation.20 credits

 - Urban Analytics